Mega Chess Game

 When a player wins a game on one of the boards (ie. he puts his opponent's King in checkmate on that board), that board is no longer played on.
 If the board is the winning player's mega-piece, then the winning player can then move and capture with that mega-piece.
 A mega-piece in this state is called armed.

 If the player wins a game on a board that is the opponent's mega-piece, then that mega-piece is captured (ie. the mega-square becomes empty).

 If a game is drawn or stalemated, then the corresponding mega-piece can still be moved by the owning player, but it may not capture.
 A mega-piece in this state is called disarmed state.

 If the player loses the game on his mega-King, he may no longer move his mega-King (but it is not removed from the mega-square).
 A mega-King in this state is called dethroned state.

 Mega-PiecesAn armed mega-piece cannot capture a neutral mega-piece, but may capture other armed, or disarmed mega-pieces.
-An armed mega-piece may give check to a mega-King, even if the mega-King is still neutral or has been disarmed or dethroned.
+An armed piece may give check to a King, even if the King is still neutral or has been disarmed or dethroned.

 Neutral or disarmed mega-pieces do not give check.

 If a player's mega-king is put in check while he is in check on one or more normal boards, then he must use his turn to remove the check on his mega-king, and he loses the games on all the boards where he remains in check.

 Armed mega-pawns may promote to an armed Queen, Rook, Bishop or Knight.
 Neutral or disarmed pawns cannot move to the last rank of the mega-board.